Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 In order to interact with the Face service, you will need to create an instance of a client.
 An **endpoint** and **credential** are necessary to instantiate the client object.

+Both key credential and Microsoft Entra ID credential are supported to authenticate the client.
+For enhanced security, we strongly recommend utilizing Microsoft Entra ID credential for authentication in the production environment, while AzureKeyCredential should be reserved exclusively for the testing environment.

-#### Get the endpoint and API keys
+#### Get the endpoint

-You can find the endpoint and keys for your Face resource using the [Azure Portal](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azportal#get-the-keys-for-your-resource) or [Azure CLI](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azcli#get-the-keys-for-your-resource):
+You can find the endpoint for your Face resource using the Azure Portal or Azure CLI:

 ```bash
 # Get the endpoint for the Face resource